nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <box type="tip" seamless>

-**Stronger teams are welcome to stay one week ahead of the tP schedule.** However, do not move ahead more than one week, as dong tP in a short burst will interfere with some of its learning outcomes.
+**Stronger teams are welcome to stay one week ahead of the tP schedule.** However, do not move ahead more than one week, as doing tP in a short burst will interfere with some of its learning outcomes.
 </box>
 {% endcall %}
  {#====================================================================================================================#}